Usage, Storage, and Travel

 Unopened Kate Farms products are shelf-stable when unopened at room temperature until the date printed on the top of each carton.

-Opened Kate Farms products should be kept refrigerated and used within 24 hours.
+Opened Kate Farms medical formulas should be kept refrigerated and used within 24 hours.

 Bringing formula to room temperature